John and Sarah Makin: Infant daughter of Mary Stacey

 Miss Mary Stacey, a domestic servant residing at Petersham, gave birth to a baby girl on 17 April 1892.
 On 17 June she advertised for some person to adopt her child, and received a letter from the Makins (using the surname 'Ray') offering to take charge of the child for a payment (or "premium") of £3.
 Stacey visited the family at 109 George Street, Redfern where "all the Makins professed to take a great fancy to the baby, and kissed it affectionately".
 Sarah Makin consented to adopt the baby on payment of £2.
 Mary Stacey handed her infant over to Blanche and Clarice Makin when they visited her Petersham residence on 23 June.
 A few days later John Makin and Blanche called at her place with the child, and told her the family was going to live at Hurstville.
 Later Stacey visited 109 George Street, Redfern, which was empty, and then spent two days searching Hurstville for the family, but without success.
 She then informed the police that the 'Ray' family "had disappeared with the child".

 Elsie Todd (infant daughter of Agnes Todd)

 Agnes Todd, a domestic servant, gave birth to a baby girl in about December 1891, which she named Elsie.
 From about March 1892 the child was cared for by Maria Sutherland, a married woman living in Alexandria.
-In June 1892 Agnes Todd paid John Makin £3 for him to take the child, who he collected from Mrs. Sutherland on 28 June while the Makins were living at 109 George Street, Redfern (the day before they moved to Macdonaldtown).
+In June 1892 Agnes Todd paid John Makin £3 for him to take the child, whom he collected from Mrs. Sutherland on 28 June while the Makins were living at 109 George Street, Redfern (the day before they moved to Macdonaldtown).
 Makin told the child's mother "he would be a good father to the child".